 In the end, no products will suit all skin types.
 If a client tells me that she wants products without preservatives, I respect her choice.
 I can refer her to a facial oil or other water-free product that does not require it.
 I give her verified information without trying to manipulate it.
 I advocate knowledge and education to provide credibility to green beauty and change attitudes.
 The more informed the clients, the more confident they will be, and everyone will benefit.

 There is a lack of mutual aid and cooperation in the green beauty industry.
 Often you feel very lonely as an entrepreneur.
 When you start, you have a lot of responsibility and do everything alone: it can be very complicated.
 This platform makes you feel less isolated and allows you to discuss your situation.
-The goal of Okoko Academy is to help entrepreneurs develop their potential and build self-confidence.
+The goal of Okoko House Of Brands is to help entrepreneurs develop their potential and build self-confidence.
 For example, we offer podcasts with brand creators who share their experiences.
 Online courses will be available soon.

 As a consultant, I also share my own experiences, my mistakes.
 I help beginners to find their brand DNA.
 For me, it’s the most important thing: the image, the products, who you are, whom you attract.
 This identity will define the path of your brand.
 Okoko‘s brand DNA is innovation.
 We use ingredients that are out of the ordinary (like Dragon’s Blood, for example).
 It is also cooperating.
 It is these values that make people want to follow us.
 Today using organic ingredients is no longer a point of differentiation; it has become common.
 You have to look for what makes your brand unique.
 That’s what helps to stand out, especially when you’re a young brand that’s starting, and you do not have millions of dollars to spend on marketing.